-By state law, under the Inspection of Public Records Act, every person has the right to inspect public records of the New Mexico Developmental Disabilities Planning Council (DDPC).
-Compliance with requests to inspect public records is an integral part of the routine duties of the officers and employees of DDPC.
+By state law, under the Inspection of Public Records Act, every person has the right to inspect public records of the New Mexico Developmental Disabilities Council (DDC).
+Compliance with requests to inspect public records is an integral part of the routine duties of the officers and employees of DDC.

 Procedures for Requesting Inspection of Public Records

 Requests to inspect public records should be submitted to:

 Developmental Disabilities Council

 A person desiring to inspect public records may submit a request to the IPRA records custodian orally or in writing.
 However, the procedures and penalties prescribed in the Act apply only to written requests.
 A written request must contain the name, address, and telephone number of the person making the request.
 Written requests may be submitted in person or sent via U.S. mail, email, or facsimile.
 The request must describe the records sought in sufficient detail to enable the IPRA records custodian to identify and locate the requested records.

 The IPRA records custodian must permit inspection immediately or as soon as practicable, however no later than 15 calendar days after the IPRA records custodian receives the written inspection request.
 If inspection is not permitted within three business days, the person making the request will receive a written response explaining when the records will be available for inspection or when the public body will respond to the request.
 If any of the records sought are not available for public inspection, the person making the request is entitled to a written response from the records custodian explaining the reasons inspection has been denied.
 The written explanation of denial shall be delivered by email or mailed within 15 calendar days after the IPRA records custodian receives the written request for inspection.

 Procedures for Requesting Copies and Fees